 Employers regularly take disciplinary action against employees.
 Often the outcome is a warning.
-In serious cases a final written warning may be given.
-The ultimate sanction will be for gross misconduct whereby your employment can be terminated immediately without payment or payment in lieu of notice.
+However, in serious cases a final written warning may be given.
+The ultimate sanction will be for gross misconduct, whereby your employment can be terminated immediately without payment or payment in lieu of notice.

 You may not be able to take the risk that your employer makes a finding of gross misconduct against you leading to dismissal because of the impact on your reputation and therefore your ability to secure another job.
 However, if you wish to defend allegations, the disciplinary procedure is your opportunity to do this and our employment solicitors are well placed to give you the best advice and help you ensure your position is protected.